 For researchers with a PhD or the equivalent, and significant postdoctoral research experience.

 - Public health

 The Academy of Medical Sciences considers applications once a year.
-The 2018 competition is now open.
+The 2018 competition is now closed for applications.

 If you have a question, contact the Academy of Medical Sciences: